 Only full-time tenure-track/tenured faculty members at one of the CSU campuses can serve as CDIP Faculty Mentors.
 Ideally, the Faculty Mentor is in the same or related discipline as the applicant’s, but it is not a requirement.

-How can applicants find a faculty member to sponsor their application?
+How can applicants find a faculty member to sponsor their applications?

-Students who have current or former academic ties to CSU campuses typically approach their academic advisors, course instructors, research supervisors, or honors or master’s thesis advisor to find a CDIP Faculty Mentor.
+Students who have current or former academic ties to CSU campuses typically approach their academic advisors, course instructors, research supervisors, or honors or master’s thesis advisors to find a potential CDIP Faculty Mentor.

-Students with no formal or informal ties can search for potential mentors by reading descriptions of research and teaching expertise on faculty websites in the departments related to their disciplines at any of the CSU campuses and contact them directly.
+Students with no formal or informal ties to CSU can search for potential mentors by reading descriptions of research and teaching expertise of faculty in the departments related to their disciplines on their faculty websites and contact them directly.

 What is the Faculty Mentor’s Role?

-Mentorship by CSU Faculty Mentors is an integral part of the CDIP, both at the time of the application and during the program, playing a key role in the success of CDIP Scholars’ preparation to be competitive for CSU instructional faculty positions.
-The objectives of the mentor/student interaction are to assist the student in his/her doctoral program and to help the student understand the workings of higher education institutions and the faculty labor market specific to particular disciplines.
+Mentorship by CSU Faculty Mentors is an integral part of the CDIP, both at the time of the application and during the program.
+The objectives of the mentor/student interaction are (a) to assist the student in his/her doctoral program and (b) to help the student understand the workings of higher education institutions and the faculty labor market specific to particular disciplines.

 Areas of mentoring typically include collaboration in research, teaching, and professional service as well as guidance for development in instructional activities, research training, and professional networking and service.
 If possible, an application supported by multiple CSU faculty mentors is highly desirable.